WHXisWH/alpaca-lotto/README.md

 # AlpacaLotto: AI-Powered Blockchain Lottery with Account Abstraction

-AlpacaLotto is a next-generation blockchain lottery platform built on NERO Chain that uses Account Abstraction and AI to deliver a seamless, Web2-like experience with powerful Web3 capabilities.
-Enter lotteries with any token, leverage AI for optimal token selection, and enjoy one-click interactions through session keys.
+AlpacaLotto is a next-generation blockchain lottery platform built on NERO Chain that leverages Account Abstraction (AA) and AI to deliver a seamless, Web2-like experience with powerful Web3 capabilities.
+Users can enter lotteries with any token in their wallet, leverage AI for optimal token selection, and enjoy one-click interactions through session keys.

 ![AlpacaLotto Banner](./docs/banner.png)